LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 Proof.
 Consider $f \in  L^p(\mathbb{R}^d)$.
-If $f =1\U A$ for some measurable set $A$ with finite measure then, by the outer and inner regularity of the Lebesgue measure we may take $U, K$ open and compact respectively with $U \subset A \subset K$ and
+If $f =1\U A$ for some measurable set $A$ with finite measure then, by the outer and inner regularity of the Lebesgue measure, we may take $U, K$ open and compact respectively with $U \subset A \subset K$ and

 <div>